 Difficult to Adjust with One hand

 Instead of MIPS, Kali has a low-density layer to reduce both linear and rotational impacts.
-The layer works like memory foam and is moulded into the EPS liner.
-In the event of a crash, it cups the skull reducing direct energy to the skull by absorbing the shock, and allows the helmet to rotate around the skull, so the angular energy isn’t transferred to the rider’s head.
+The layer works like memory foam and is molded into the EPS liner.
+In the event of a crash, it cups the skull reducing direct energy to the skull by absorbing the shock.
+It allows the helmet to rotate around the skull, so the angular energy isn’t transferred to the rider’s head.
 Kali also offers a lifetime crash replacement policy which is a real bonus!

 Here are our top low profile full face/convertible mountain bike helmets.
 For more convertible helmets, check out our favourites here.

 Well ventilated, very light, and very comfortable.
 This is the ideal helmet for the typical rider, not riding the extreme lines at extreme speeds, but wanting more protection than an open-face helmet can provide.